 Starting in September, you can enjoy Mickey's Not-So-Scary Halloween Party at Magic Kingdom park.
 Customarily taking place from 7 PM to 12 AM on select evenings, kids and adults are encouraged to roam the park for candy as you trick-or-treat Disney style.
 Many of the regular attractions are open during these nights, as well as exclusive entertainment and experiences.
 You can watch a parade featuring both Disney characters and familiar faces from the Haunted Mansion attraction.
 The Headless Horseman kicks off the parade each year.
 A spooky fireworks show featuring Disney Villains is also standard at the party, as well as designated areas of Magic Kingdom transformed into haunted hideouts.

-While costumes are not usually allowed for guests over age nine, Disney World makes an exception for the Halloween Any non-scary costume is allowed for both children and adults, though those dressed as a Disney character are not allowed to pose for pictures with other guests.
-This rule is set in place to prevent confusion to visitors, as Disney cast members do frequent the party in character costumes.
+While costumes are not usually allowed for guests over age nine, Disney World makes an exception for the Halloween dates.
+Any non-scary costume is allowed for both children and adults, although people dressed as a Disney character are not allowed to pose for pictures with other guests.
+The rules are set in place to prevent confusion to visitors since Disney cast members do frequent the party in character costumes.
 Parents can rest assured the event is far from scary and is appropriate for children of all ages.
 Dates of admission can be found on the official website, and tickets may be purchased via the website or by calling (407) WDISNEY.

 Disneyland Ticketed Events